PauR0/vascular_encoding_framework/vef_scripts/README.md

 vef_scripts
 -----------

-Scripting Module for the Vascular Encoding Framework using the case directory convention.
+Command Line Interface (CLI) for the Vascular Encoding Framework using the case directory convention.